JiPaix/Fukayo/contributing.md

 # Contributing

 First and foremost, thank you!
-We appreciate that you want to contribute to Electron Mangas Reader, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to Fukayo, your time is valuable, and your contributions mean a lot to us.

 ## Contribution Guidelines
 - Your contribution(s) must comply with our [Code of Conduct](CODE_OF_CONDUCT.md)